last update 20 March 2013

 LINK

-marries Elizabeth Ashton (17) under the hammer beam angels of the (now) posh All Saints Church (North Street), York on 24 January 1819
+marries Elizabeth Ashton (17) under the hammer beam angels of the (now) posh All Saints Church (North Street), York.

-Their first child, daughter Mary Harrison Procter was christened here on 30th April 1820.
+daughter Mary Harrison Procter, was christened in All Saints on 30th April 1820.
 On 24 November 1843 she married an Australian surnamed Harrison - thus becoming Mary Harrison Harrison!
 She died in Liverpool in November 1867 aged 47.

-1831 - Robert and Elizabeth's only son, Joseph Procter, born in Walmgate, York, on 7 July 1831, and later christened in the "Percy Family Church" of St Denys Walmgate.
+1831 - Robert and Elizabeth's only son, Joseph Procter, born in Walmgate, York, on 7 July 1831, and later christened in the Methodist Chapel of St George, and (as an insurance) in the "Percy Family Church" of St Denys, Walmgate.
+They were living in Hope Street, Walmgate, in the middle of one of the poorest slums in England.

 LINK